mikexd-dev/advanced-hardhat-template/README.md

 Deploy:

 ```
-yarn hardhat deploy
+yarn deploy
 ```

 ## Testing

 ```
-yarn hardhat test
+yarn test
 ```

 ### Test Coverage

 ```
-yarn hardhat coverage
+yarn test:coverage
 ```

 # Deployment to a testnet or mainnet

-1. Setup environment variabltes
+1. Setup environment variables

-You'll want to set your `KOVAN_RPC_URL` and `PRIVATE_KEY` as environment variables.
+You'll want to set your `MUMBAI_RPC_URL` and `PRIVATE_KEY` as environment variables.
 You can add them to a `.env` file, similar to what you see in `.env.example`.

 - `PRIVATE_KEY`: The private key of your account (like from [metamask](https://metamask.io/)). **NOTE:** FOR DEVELOPMENT, PLEASE USE A KEY THAT DOESN'T HAVE ANY REAL FUNDS ASSOCIATED WITH IT.
   - You can [learn how to export it here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).
-- `KOVAN_RPC_URL`: This is url of the kovan testnet node you're working with.
-You can get setup with one for free from [Alchemy](https://alchemy.com/?a=673c802981)
+- `MUMBAI_RPC_URL`: This is url of the MUMBAI testnet node you're working with.
+You can get setup with one for free from [Alchemy](https://alchemy.com)

 2. Get testnet ETH